For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Andrew Crump - Flickr

 Founded in 1907, Imperial College London was initially part of the University of London but gained independence in 2007.
-Imperial specialises in science, engineering, business and medicine, and has now been in the top five unis in the UK for seven straight years.
+Imperial specialises in science, engineering, business and medicine.

-The university has around 18,000 students and among its alumni are the author H.G.
-Wells and Brian May (the guitarist in Queen), the latter of whom studied astrophysics at the university.
+The university has around 17,000 students and among its alumni are the author H.G.
+Wells and Brian May (the guitarist in Queen), the latter of whom studied astrophysics there.

-With a score of 92%, Imperial's Graduate Prospects are the second highest in the UK.
+With a score of 96%, Imperial's Graduate Prospects (outcomes) are the highest in the UK.
 So, your chances of finding a job when you graduate are even better than at Oxford or Cambridge!

 7. University of St Andrews